Why Is My Stomach Bigger After Gallbladder Surgery? (4 Possible Reasons For It)

 FAQs

-After gallbladder surgery, resultant bloating is eased through reducing fatty foods, engaging in daily bodily exercise routine, and eating foods rich in vegetables and fiber.
+After gallbladder surgery, resultant bloating is eased through reducing fatty foods, engaging in daily bodily exercise routines, and eating foods rich in vegetables and fiber.

 Conclusion